-“I felt totally and completely alone when we found out we had American drywall,” said Julie Mraz, whose small Florida home was built with National Gypsum drywall.
+“I felt totally and completely alone when we found out we had American drywall,” said Julie Mraz, whose small Florida home was built with U.S. Gypsum drywall.
 “I thought, oh my God, now what?
 I hadn’t heard of anyone having problems with it.”

 Mraz and her husband both have severe health problems, and the house was built to accommodate Joseph Mraz’s wheelchair.
 Soon after they moved in, however, they noticed a strong sulfuric smell and the coils on their air conditioner corroded—a telltale sign of defective drywall.
 Joseph Mraz’s childhood asthma returned for the first time in the Mraz’s 29-year marriage.
 When his breathing became so labored that he had to be hospitalized, the couple’s doctors urged them to move out of the house.
 They are now renting an apartment, and Julie Mraz said her husband’s breathing problems have improved.